liixini/skwd-wall/README.md

 - **For those that don't speak nerd**: That means it works on OS:es like Arch, Fedora & NixOS and downstream OS:es like CachyOS and Nobara but also with things like KDE Plasma, Hyprland, Sway or Niri - pretty much any Wayland compositor.
 It does **not** work with GNOME.
 - **Keybinds**: A lot of features in Skwd-wall is navigatable by keybinds, available for reference under the keybind configuration tab.
 - **Random wallpaper**: Press once for a random wallpaper, keep toggled for a random wallpaper every X seconds, X being configurable in the settings.
-- **Different wallpapers on different monitors**: *(WIP)* You can enable an option to have a popup that allows you to select which monitors your wallpaper should apply to.
-Image only currently, but working on support for video and WE.
+- **Different wallpapers on different monitors**: Control left click to select which monitors your wallpaper should apply to.

 ## The long story - Personal motivation and development practices
 This is part of my personal shell Skwd that I have broken out into standalone components because it was a popular request.